aliyun/terraform-provider-alicloud/website/docs/r/ens_disk.html.markdown

 The following arguments are supported:
 * `category` - (Required, ForceNew) Types of disk instancesValues: cloud_efficiency (high-efficiency cloud disk),cloud_ssd (full Flash cloud disk),local_hdd (local HDD),local_ssd (local ssd).
 * `disk_name` - (Optional) Name of the disk instance.
 * `encrypted` - (Optional, ForceNew) Indicates whether the cloud disk is Encrypted.
-If Encrypted = true, the default service key is used when KMSKeyId is not entered.
-Value range:`true`, `false`(default).
+If Encrypted = true, the default service key is used when KMSKeyId is not entered.Value range:true: Yesfalse (default): No.
 * `ens_region_id` - (Required, ForceNew) Ens node IDExample value: cn-chengdu-telecom.
-* `kms_key_id` - (Optional, ForceNew) The ID of the KMS key used by the cloud disk.
-If Encrypted is set to true, the service default key is used when KMSKeyId is empty.
+* `kms_key_id` - (Optional, ForceNew) The ID of the KMS key used by the cloud disk.If Encrypted is set to true, the service default key is used when KMSKeyId is empty.
 * `payment_type` - (Required, ForceNew) Billing type of the disk instanceValue: PayAsYouGo.
 * `size` - (Optional) The size of the disk instance.
 Unit: GiB.
 * `snapshot_id` - (Optional, ForceNew) The ID of the snapshot used to create the cloud disk.